Introduction

 Steps:

-1. Apply a small amount of hand sanitizer directly to the stained area.
+- Put a small amount of hand sanitizer directly on the stained area.

-3. Let it sit for about a minute to allow the alcohol to work on the ink.
+- Let it sit for about a minute so the alcohol can work on the ink.

-Why it works: Alcohol acts as a potent solvent, effectively breaking down various types of inks and pigments, making it easier to remove them from the skin.
+Why it works: Alcohol is a strong solvent that breaks down different types of inks and pigments.
+This makes it easier to remove them from the skin.

 Conclusion